corcorana/restingIAF/iaf_manu.md

 CoG calculation follows the standard procedure described by Klimesch and colleagues [-@klimesch1990], with the exception that the bounds of each channel's alpha interval are detected automatically.
 The programme derives these bounds by taking the left- and right-most peaks within $W_\alpha$ (i.e. those peaks in the lowest and highest frequency bins, respectively; these may coincide in some cases with the PAF), and searching the first derivative for evidence of the nearest local minimum prior to the left-most peak ($f_1$) / following the right-most peak ($f_2$).
 Since some spectra show a relatively shallow roll-off as the edges of the alpha peak diminish, and thus do not culminate in a local minimum for several frequency bins, we relaxed the requirement for an upward going zero crossing (i.e. evidence of a local minimum) such that the transition into a prolonged shallow function is taken as sufficient evidence of the individual alpha bounds $f_1$ or $f_2$.
-This criterion was formalised as follows:
+This criterion was formalised as follows:<!-- AC: not sure these capture the stipulation that |PSD'(f)| must be < 1 for the equivalent of 1 Hz, i.e. multiple successive bins -->

 $$f_1 = \text{arg} \max_{f < \text{PAF}} |PSD'(f)| < 1 $$
 $$f_2 = \text{arg} \min_{f > \text{PAF}} |PSD'(f)| < 1 $$